Nebraska State Capitol

-The Nebraska State Capitol is the seat of government for the U.S. state of Nebraska and is located in downtown Lincoln.
+The Nebraska State Capitol is the seat of government of the U.S. state of Nebraska and is located in downtown Lincoln.
 Designed by New York architect Bertram Grosvenor Goodhue in 1920, it was constructed of Indiana limestone from 1922 to 1932.
 The capitol houses the primary executive and judicial offices of Nebraska and is home to the Nebraska Legislature—the only unicameral state legislature in the United States.